FrontierLabs/SLRT/README.md

 - **Comprehensive CSLR Workflow Implementation**
 <br>Successfully executed the complete workflow, including feature extraction, ISLR training, and online CSLR inference.
 - **Training Process Optimization**
 <br>Optimized the training pipeline.
-If you are experiencing long training times, you may refer to this repository for solutions. <font color="red">In our tests, we achieved approximately a 10x speedup</font>.
+If you are experiencing long training times, you may refer to this repository for solutions. **In our tests, we achieved approximately a 10x speedup**.
 On 8× Nvidia A100 GPUs, training for 100 epochs on the csl-daily dataset (using the same hyperparameters as the original paper) now completes in 10.79 days.
 - **Keypoint Extraction Enhancement:**
-<br>Enhanced the efficiency of keypoint extraction and resolved out-of-memory (OOM) issues during this stage, <font color="red">resulting in at least a 10% increase in processing speed</font>.
+<br>Enhanced the efficiency of keypoint extraction and resolved out-of-memory (OOM) issues during this stage, **resulting in at least a 10% increase in processing speed**.
 - **Extended Dataset Support**
 <br>Conducted training experiments on the ce_csl dataset and also provided a comprehensive preprocessing pipeline for custom datasets.